DataDog/integrations-core/shopify/README.md

 ### Logs

-The Shopify integration collects and forward Event, Product, Customer and Order logs to Datadog.
+The Shopify integration collects and forwards Event, Product, Customer, and Order logs to Datadog.

 ### Metrics